Biodiversity of New Zealand: Floral biodiversity

 The history, climate and geology of New Zealand have created a great deal of diversity in New Zealand's vegetation types.
 The main two types of forest have been dominated by podocarps and southern beech.
 Podocarps (Podocarpaceae), an ancient evergreen gymnosperm family of trees, have changed little in the last 190 million years.
-Forests dominated by podocarps form a closed canopy with an understory of hardwoods and shrubs.
-The forests of southern beeches, from the genus Nothofagus, comprise a less diverse habitat, with the beeches of four species dominating the canopy and allowing a single understory.
+Forests dominated by podocarps form a closed canopy with an understorey of hardwoods and shrubs.
+The forests of southern beeches, from the genus Nothofagus, comprise a less diverse habitat, with the beeches of four species dominating the canopy and allowing a single understorey.
 In the north of New Zealand the podocarp forests were dominated by the ancient giant kauri.
 These trees are amongst the largest in the world, holding the record for the greatest timber volume of any tree.
 The value of this was not lost on early European settlers, and most of these trees were felled.

 The remaining vegetation types in New Zealand are grassland of grass and tussock, usually associated with the subalpine areas, and the low shrublands between grasslands and forests.
 These shrublands are dominated by daisies, which can become woody and 3 m high.
 New Zealand had a 2019 Forest Landscape Integrity Index mean score of 7.12/10, ranking it 55th globally out of 172 countries.

 In addition to terrestrial plants, New Zealand is home to many species of algae.
 Many species of southern bull kelp are found along the coasts of the main islands, Chatham Islands and the Subantarctic Islands.